sequelize/website/docs/other-topics/transactions.md

 });
 ```

+You can use other possible error classes [here](https://sequelize.org/api/v7/classes/error).

-List of retry options and the default value:
+List of the default retry options and the value when you passing `{}` to the retry option:

 ```js
 {